 2. Get others involved

 Invite your family and friends to help out with your sale.
-You can also offer them to sell their unwanted things as well, as a bigger sale attracts even more customers.
-Moving sales are a lot more fun when doing it with the people you love!
+You can also offer them to sell unwanted things, as a bigger sale attracts even more customers.
+Moving sales is much more fun with the people you love!
 Plus, time flies by when you’re having fun.

 3. Sort and organize your items